 The stop in production is caused by the immune system being incorrectly triggered to attack the beta cells within the pancreas that would have ultimately been turned into insulin.
 This attack on the Pancreas eventually makes it impossible for the organ to produce any insulin, which is often why the condition isn’t discovered in puppies and young dogs – as that’s when the Pancreas is still fighting to produce the hormone.

 Not enough is known about why the body begins to attack itself, but environmental and genetic factors do come into play, with the majority of Type 1 diabetes cases being hereditary.

 Type 2 diabetes in dogs

 More common within cats, but also seen on occasion in dogs, this variant starts out with the body no longer being able to correctly utilize the insulin that’s present.
 That can result in blood glucose levels becoming too high or too low.
-Most often, this type of diabetes means that the Pancreas is not producing enough insulin to get the job done.
+Most often, this type of diabetes means that the pancreas is not producing enough insulin to get the job done.

 How Serious is Diabetes in Dogs?

-Diabetes is classified as a serious health condition, as without treatment or medication the condition result in hyperglycemia which can lead to more health problems including cataracts, severe urinary tract infections, and ultimately become fatal.
+Diabetes is classified as a serious health condition, as without treatment or medication the condition results in hyperglycemia which can lead to more health problems including cataracts, severe urinary tract infections, and ultimately become fatal.
 However, with correct medication and management, most animals are able to lead full, healthy, and active lives!